 Hey everyone, Shaun Meyers (Kyo Akiara) here once again bringing you my latest ENB Graphics Modification play test!
 The version I used in my previous article on this subject is 1.02 but the version I’ve been playing with this time is version 1.06 beta for Skyrim.

-This version is much simpler to use than the previous version.
+This version is much simpler to use than the previous version which I was able to find it out after having a through conversation with the experts from https://www.fuseanimation.com/commercial-animation-studio/ site.
 The need to copy and paste files to your exe directory is now eliminated and the use of a loader is now implemented.
 In order to use the mod you must load the ENB Injector tool which you run in the background before loading your game and it’ll automatically load the mod on load.
 My current system specs are 2.3 GHZ AMD Phenom Quad Core precessor, 6gb’s of ram and a Geforce GT 430 graphics card and I don’t notice any performance differences.
 I will mention that it does use alot of CPU resources so a quad core or higher is recommended for the settings I use.

 I’ve play tested a large number of games over the past few months and have uploaded screenshots of the results in different versions to an album i have on facebook which you can find here if you’re interested.
 I will also include a number of comparisons in this article as well.